-- No free trial – You can try out the demo version of Beaver Builder (more on this later).
-But it's better to try out the plugin on your site.
+- No free version – You can try out the demo version of Beaver Builder (more on this later).
+But it's better to try out the page builder plugin on your site.

 - Not updated as frequently – Updates and new stuff about the Beaver Builder plugin don't come as often.